Portrait of Scott L. Pratt

 Statement

 Scott L. Pratt is Professor and Department Head of Philosophy at the University of Oregon.
 His research and teaching interests are in American philosophy (including pragmatism, America feminism, philosophies of race, and Native American philosophy), philosophy of education, and the history of logic.
-Pratt is co-director of the Central European Pragmatist Forum and of PLURILOG, an international research project for the interdisciplinary and historical study of logic.
+In 2025, Pratt was a 2025 Visiting Professor, École des Hautes Études en Sciences Sociales, Université PSL, Paris.
+In 2026 he holds a residential fellowship at the Center for the Study of World Religions at the Harvard Divinity School.
+He is co-director of the Central European Pragmatist Forum and of PLURILOG, an international research project for the interdisciplinary and historical study of logic.
 He served as Executive Vice Provost for Academic Affairs (2017-2019), Vice Provost and Dean of the Graduate School (2015-2017), and as Associate Dean for Humanities in the College of Arts and Sciences (2006-2009).
 He also served as Director of Graduate Studies in the Department of Philosophy at Oregon and as department head for seven years.
 Pratt received his BA from Beloit College (Wisconsin) and his PhD in Philosophy from the University of Minnesota.
-He is a co-founder and past President of the Josiah Royce Society and is Past-President of the society for the Advancement of American Philosophy.
+He is a co-founder and past President of the Josiah Royce Society and is Past-President of the Society for the Advancement of American Philosophy.
+He was one of the initial organizers of United Academics of the University of Oregon faculty union.

 Publications